geoffroym/geoffroym/README.md

 ## Hi, I'm Camila Martinelli!

-✨ Programming student with a passion for continuous learning.
+Programming student with a passion for continuous learning.
-✨ Java is my main language, but I also work with Python, C, C#, and a bit of JavaScript.
+**Java is my main language**, but I also work with Python, C, C#, and a bit of JavaScript.

  ---